Health

 A raised scar that results from skin damage or injury is known as a keloid.
 This kind of scar can sometimes appear after getting pierced.

 Keloid development is the outcome of an abundance of fibrous tissue.
-When the skin’s fibroblasts, or cells that resemble fibroblasts, produce excessive amounts of collagen in response to damage, a keloid results.
+A keloid results when the skin’s fibroblasts, or cells that resemble fibroblasts, produce excessive amounts of collagen in response to damage.

 After the initial trauma, keloids might take three to twelve months to form.
 They typically appear as raised scars that may initially be pink, red, purple, or brown but later darken.
 The appearance of the keloid can vary depending on its location and the person’s skin tone.